Alicepinch/everything-vegan/TESTING.md

 @ app.route('/recipe/delete-recipe/<recipe_id>')
 @ login_required
 def delete_recipe(recipe_id):
-    created_by = recipes_data.find_one({'created_by': session['user']})
     recipe = recipes_data.find_one({"_id": ObjectId(recipe_id)})
+    created_by = recipe["created_by"]
     users_saved = list(users_data.find(
         {"saved_recipes": ObjectId(recipe_id)}))
+    user = users_data.find_one({'username': session['user']})

-    if created_by or session['user'] == "admin":
+    if created_by == user or user == "admin":
-        recipes_data.delete_one(recipe)

         for users in users_saved:
             users_data.update_many(
                 users, {"$pull": {"saved_recipes": ObjectId(recipe_id)}})
+        recipes_data.delete_one(recipe)
         flash("Recipe Succesfully Removed!")

-    flash("Not your recipe to delete!")
+    else:
+        return render_template('/errors/500.html'), 500

     return redirect(url_for("recipes"))

 ```

 ### Deleting account & Recipes:

 When doing my final tests, I noticed that if anyone was logged in they were able to delete any account/recipes.
 Even though the button for 'delete recipe' and 'delete account' only showed to users that created that specific recipe/ on their profile.
 If someone was to just use the url ```delete-recipe/<recipe-id>``` or ```delete-user/<username>```  then they would be able to override the Jinja templating.
 This wasn't ideal as I wouldn't want any user to be able to delete any recipe/account just because they are logged in.
 To remedy this, I added in some if statements to the appropriate routes in my [app.py](app.py) file to ensure that the person deleting recipe was either the user that created it or the admin.
-If the users is neither of these then they will be told that they cannot perform these actions.
+If the users is neither of these then they will be presented with a 505 error to ensure the user doesnt know that the URL they have used is correct.

 ## Form Testing: